 2016 Gates-Cambridge Group, Cambridge University, England.
 July 20 - July 23.
 Presented a 2-hour workshop on using R for the exploration and visualisation of geospatial data.

-2016 “Science Meets Parliament”, Canberra, Australia, fully sponsored travel provided by SSAI.
+2016 “Science Meets Parliament”, Canberra, Australia, fully sponsored travel provided by SSA.

 2013 “Statistics for Journalists”, Australian Science Media Centre Brisbane, Australia.

 2017 Organiser of the second rOpenSci Unconference in Australia.